stevleibelt/incubator/component/php/batch_job/README.md

 ### Acquirer

-* acquires / marks items in queue with a batch id
+* acquires / marks item ids in queue with a batch id
 * implements AcquireInterface

 ### Releaser

-* releases / unmarks items in queue from a batch id
+* releases / unmarks item ids in queue from a batch id
 * implements ReleaseInterface

 ## Available Requests (with reference implementation as console command)